 Grooming aids and cosmetics enhance appearance.
-But when added together, many of these small items total a sizeable sum, Mrs. Becky Culp, area clothing specialist, reminded this week.
-"Consumers can benefit by considering the following money saving ideas, " the specialist with the Texas Agricultural Extension Service.
-The Texas A&M University System, said.
+But when added together, many of these small items total a sizeable sum, Mrs. Becky Culp, area clothing specialist, reminded this

+"Consumers can benefit by considering the following money saving ideas, " the specialist with the Texas Agricultural Extension Service, The Texas A&M University System, said.

 -- Know your skin type.
 What type of products do you really need?
-"Many specialized products are more expensive than several multipurpose items, such as petrolewn jelly and baby oil."
+"Many specialized products are more expensive than several multipurpose items, such as petroleum jelly and baby oil."

 -- Look for and compare ingredient labeling.
-Many manufacturers are already complying with a recent Food and Drug Administration ruling and Mrs. Willie Ruth Meckel, requiring listing of ingredients San Angelo Central High in order of predominance. that will be mandatory by September, 1976, the special- Reader's Digest has permanent ist said.
-Mrs. Culp suggested consumers might compare product brands from store to store or department to department to see if they vary in expense. -- Perfumed and scented products generally cost more.
-Perhaps a favorite fragrance could be added at home at a savings.
+Many manufacturers are already complying with a recent Food and Drug Administration ruling and Mrs. Willie Ruth Meckel, requiring listing of ingredients in order of predominance, that will be mandatory by September, 1976, the special- Reader's Digest has permanent brands from store to store or department to department to see if they vary in expense.

+-- Perfumed and scented products generally cost more.
+Perhaps a favorite fragrance could be added at home at a

--- Elaborate containers are expensive -- will they merely be thrown away when empty? -- Avoid accumulating a large array of products that are impossible to use before they dry out.
-Also, bacteria may easily grow after containers are unscaled for use.
+-- Elaborate containers are expensive--will they merely be thrown away when empty?

+-- Avoid accumulating a large array of products that are impossible to use before they dry out.
+Also, bacteria may easily grow after containers are unsealed for use.

-"For both health and expense, as well as storage. avoid large quantities.
-Select small container sizes when trying new or limited
+"For both health and expense, as well as storage, avoid large quantities.
+Select small container sizes when trying new or limited use products, " the specialist suggested.

-ENERGY SAVING TIPS When shopping for an unusual item, call ahead to see if the store has it in stock, You may save time -- and gasolineabout it, one of the most useful kinds of tables -- and one that can improve almost any home is a drop leaf table -but, many people often restrict their thinking on where to use a drop leaf.
+ENERGY SAVING TIPS When shopping for an unusual item, call ahead to see if the store has it in stock.
+You may save time--and gasoline-if it isn't available.